 There is no evidence that Applicant participated in financial or credit counseling.
-He did not provide a budget or other information related to his financial obligations from which to determine his current financial reliability and adherence to his legal responsibility to timely pay Federal and state income taxes.
+He did not provide a budget or other information related to his financial obligations from which to determine his current financial reliability and adherence to his legal responsibility to timely file Federal income tax returns.